Augmentation Invariant Manifold Learning: Augmentation Invariant Manifold Learning

 Several different nonlinear methods are proposed in the literature to extract features from the data lying on a low-dimensional manifold, including Isomap \citep{tenenbaum2000global}, locally linear embedding (LLE) \citep{roweis2000nonlinear}, maximum variance unfolding \citep{weinberger2006unsupervised}, Hessian maps \citep{donoho2003hessian}, Laplacian eigenmaps \citep{belkin2003laplacian}, local tangent space alignment \citep{zhang2004principal}, diffusion maps \citep{coifman2006diffusion}, and vector diffusion map \citep{singer2012vector}.
 Most manifold learning algorithms explore the locally linear structure of the underlying manifold.
 In particular, the spectral graph-based method, such as Laplacian eigenmaps and diffusion maps, is one of the most popular strategies, which constructs a graph by connecting close points and then using the eigenvectors of graph Laplacian as data representation.

-Suppose $\theta:\Mcal\to \RR$ is a twice differentiable map that aims to preserve the local information.
-As suggested by \cite{belkin2003laplacian}, if we aim to find a map that can preserve the local similarity of nearby points, we can consider the following optimization problem for Dirichlet energy
+Before introducing the new method, we briefly review how Laplacian eigenmaps was developed.
+See more details in \cite{belkin2003laplacian}.
+Suppose $\theta:\Mcal\to \RR$ is a twice differentiable map, which could be one coordinate of data representation $\Theta$.
+If we aim to find a map that can preserve the local similarity of nearby points, i.e., $\theta(x)\approx \theta(\tilde{x})$ when $x\approx \tilde{x}$, we can consider the following optimization problem for Dirichlet energy

 where $dx$ is with respect to the Riemannian volume form of $\Mcal$.
+Here, $\|\nabla \theta(x)\|$ is used to characterize the distortion of $\theta$ in the local region.
 By Stokes' theorem, this is equivalent to the following optimization problem

 where $\Lcal$ is the Laplace-Beltrami operator on $\Mcal$.
-Therefore, the solution for the optimization problem for Dirichlet energy is the eigenfunctions of the Laplace-Beltrami operator.
+Therefore, the solution for the optimization problem in \eqref{eq:dirichlet} for Dirichlet energy is the eigenfunctions of the Laplace-Beltrami operator, which can be used as data representation $\Theta$.